 - Separated from the person with the higher net income.

-For additional details or explanations, view the CRA Income Tax Folio on child care expense deduction.
+For additional details or explanations, view the CRA: Income Tax Folio S1-F3-C1, Child Care Expense Deduction page.